 A monumental speculative fiction story of love, loyalty, politics and conscience set in parallel Londons

-Once inside the Ark, Denny learns of another with the same power, whose existence could spell catastrophe for humanity.
-He is forced into a desperate race to understand his abilities, and in doing so uncovers the truth about the Ark, himself and the people he thought he once knew.
+But once in, he learns of another who carries the same power, and their existence could spell catastrophe for humanity.
+Denny is forced into a desperate race to understand his abilities, and in doing so uncovers the truth about the Ark, himself and the people he thought he once knew.

 “If you want to know the story of Britain, it’s really important to read Newland.
 There’s a reason why the Oscar-winning McQueen is working with him”